aaai2022kgreasoning/aaai2022kgreasoning.github.io/index.md

-## AAAI 2022 Tutorial: Reasoning on Knowledge Graphs: Symbolic or Neural?
+## AAAI 2022 Tutorial: <br>Reasoning on Knowledge Graphs: Symbolic or Neural?

 This is the website of the AAAI 2022 tutorial, Reasoning on Knowledge Graphs: Symbolic or Neural?